Idarbs/Network-Configuration/README.md

 Both sides can communicate with each other. <br/>
 Each interface in the OSPF routers uses a /30 mask, as well as has its network types set as point-to-point to skip the BR/BDR elections. <br/>
 For the SVIs in the ROAS network, they are advertised, and this allows each host in each VLAN to communicate with others outside their network. <br/>
-Since HSRP is configured in the office network, both routers have interfaces connected to OSPF routers in case one of the other fails and they need to reach the outside networks. <br/>
+Since HSRP is configured in the office network, both routers have interfaces connected to OSPF routers in case one of the other fails, and they need to reach the outside networks. <br/>

 # PAT
  <img width="403" height="154" alt="image" src="https://github.com/user-attachments/assets/92918406-67c5-4853-bf91-d2f6abd35e07" /> <br/>